RMonica/ros_kinfu/README.txt

 - converts them into a ROS-compatible suitable message
 - publishes them to a topic as specified by the request_source_name field in the tsdf_header.

 Unfortunately, since ROS is unable to guarantee the delivery of a message sent by a just-created publisher, the message is published TWICE, with overhead since these are usually huge messages.

-In the future, a new solution may be developed which uses actionlib, even if this could break the ability to just see in RViz the model as it's being published.
+An alternative solution was developed using actionlib, where the request is sent to the kinfu_output node inside an action (by default, "/kinfu_output/actions/request").
+The node then forwards it to the kinfu node and, when a response is available, send it as the result of the action.
+Multiple actions may be active at the same time.
+See kinfu_msgs/action/Request.action.

 -- KINFU_TF_FEEDER --